x64alex/Backend-app/README.md

 #### 4. Build Report
 Based on the letter files created or generated before, Santa needs to build a report for the Toy Factory.

-The report needs to highlight home many of each toy the elves need to build.
+The report needs to highlight how many of each toy the elves need to build.
 Report format: Toy Name - Quantity

 The report needs to be ordered decending by quantity